celestekilgore/friender-backend/README.md

 Here is a [demo](https://friend-er.surge.sh/) of Friender.

-Feel free to use 'squirrely" and 'password' to log in, or create your own account!
+Feel free to use 'testuser' and 'password' to log in, or create your own account!
+(Most of the sample users uses the zip code 04106)

 This is hosted using a free service so please give the server a few minutes to warm up.